Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Mechanistic conceptualization of forgetting

-A large $|\gamma_i|$ implies strong reliance on feature $i$, with the sign indicating whether it's used for positive or negative predictions.
-As we will see in \cref{sec:toy_experiments} and \cref{sec:practical_case}, tracking $\gamma_i$ over time reveals readout misalignment and fading.
-If $\gamma_i$ decreases in later tasks, it means that the probe has lost the ability to read the feature.
+\end{definition} A large $|\gamma_i|$ implies strong reliance on feature $i$, with the sign indicating whether it's used for positive or negative predictions.
+In \cref{sec:toy_experiments} and \cref{sec:practical_case} we will use $\gamma_i$ to track readout misalignment.
+If $\gamma_i^{(T)}$ for a task $T$ changes its value after training on later tasks, it means that the probe has lost the ability to read the feature as it used to do.